Alanna Sklover, Director of Lifelong Learning

 Daniella Forstater, Shira (music) specialist

 Daniella Forstater is a music educator and Jewish songleader/prayer leader in the Greater Philadelphia area.
 In her experience, music has the ability to teach, heal, and inspire, and can be a powerful vehicle for connecting to our Jewishness…and humanness.
-She is thrilled to be joining the teaching team at Germantown Jewish Center and is eager to collaborate with students, families, and classroom teachers to make joyful noise!
+She is thrilled to begin her second year as a member of the teaching team at Germantown Jewish Center and is eager to collaborate with students, families, and classroom teachers to make joyful noise!

 Please come say “shalom”